 This applies only when you have OSP and Identity Applications on the same server.
-Specify the backup installation folder for OSP.
+Specify the OSP backup folder to store the OSP backup data.

 SSPR Installation Folder

 This applies only when you have SSPR and Identity Applications on the same server.
 Specify the SSPR installation folder.